marcglasberg/i18n_extension/README.md

 import 'my_widget.i18n.dart';
 ```

-Your translation file itself will be something like this:
+Your translation file itself may be something like this:

 ```dart
 import 'package:i18n_extension/i18n_extension.dart';